MyCodingSucks/MyCodingSucks.github.io/_posts/2021-06-06-Using-Router-in-Dormitory.md

 ![wtf](/pics/2021-06-06/wtf.jpg)

-Actually I want to use a asterisk to get them done at once, but it threw me this... wtf
+Actually I want to use an asterisk to get them done at once, but it threw me this... wtf

 ### Environment

-After patching, we need to create some symlink.
-For my router R6900, I just need to focus on `BCM-SDK` :
+After patching, we need to create some symlinks.
+For my router, R6900, I just need to focus on `BCM-SDK` :

 ```
 sudo ln -s ~/am-toolchains/brcm-arm-sdk/hndtools-arm-linux-2.6.36-uclibc-4.5.3 /opt/brcm-arm